North East Line: Construction and opening

 When the 16 stations were announced, Potong Pasir (then named Sennett), Woodleigh and Punggol were planned to be built as shell stations due to lack of development around the station sites.
 It was later decided to build these stations in full as it would have been more costly to wait until later to complete the stations from the structural shells.
 In 1998, the timeline for Punggol station was moved up because of planned housing developments in the area.
 The decision not to build Sennett station generated political controversy, however, with claims by residents and opposition MP Chiam See Tong that the station would only open if the ruling People's Action Party (PAP) secured the constituency.
 In 2002, after a revised ridership study, the government decided to open the station with the other NEL stations due to projected developments around the site; the station also received its present name.

 The NEL was initially expected to be completed by the end of 2002, with SBS staff trained in train maintenance and other technical aspects of the automated system.
 However, the Land Transport Authority (LTA) said in September 2002 that the line might be opened in April 2003 to allow sufficient time for testing.
 The line's systems were handed over to SBS Transit on 16 December, and the operator conducted further tests.
 The NEL's opening was delayed until June due to a glitch in the signalling system, however, with tests briefly handed over to the LTA.
 Since it had to bear the costs of maintenance and manpower, SBS Transit sought compensation from the government for the delay.

 Except for two stations (Buangkok and Woodleigh), the NEL began operations on 20 June 2003.
 About 140,000 people rode the line on its opening day.
-The line's opening ceremony was held on 28 August.
+Prime Minister Goh Chok Tong visited the NEL on 28 June 2003 and travelled between Sengkang and Chinatown station.
+The line's opening ceremony was held on 28 August by Deputy Prime Minister Lee Hsien Loong.
 Although the NEL has experienced a few glitches since its opening, it has been reliable and generally well-received by commuters.
 The International Association of Public Transport called the NEL a model public-transport system for the future in July 2003, with other driverless systems planned around the world.
 SBS Transit reported in June 2004 that the line averaged one 15-minute delay every six weeks, compared to expected twice-a-week delays.
+Average daily ridership has risen to 174,000 in 2004, with highest at 268,000 during Lunar New Year celebrations on 3 January that year.